 Many studies have shown that people with high levels of virus in the blood (the viral load) will progress more rapidly to AIDS.
 Though it is not possible to clear the virus from the body completely, the goal of treatment is to keep the virus from reproducing.
 This can be seen when the viral load test cannot detected the HIV virus in the bloodstream (the virus never goes away, just goes to very low levels).
 When the virus is not reproducing quickly, it is less likely to kill CD4 cells.
 As the CD4 cell count increases, the immune system regains strength.

 There are many available antiretroviral medications in the United States today.
-Many of these can be prescribed in combination form making the total number of different "pills" available closer to 30.
-Many medications have two or three names and may be referred to by the generic name, trade name or a three letter abbreviation (for example, AZT is also known by its generic name, zidovudine, and by its trade name, Retrovir).
-Currently available antiretroviral drugs include:
+Many of these can be prescribed in combination form.
+Some have two or three names.
+They may be referred to by the generic name, trade name or a three letter abbreviation (for example, AZT is also known by its generic name, zidovudine, and by its trade name, Retrovir).
+Some of the currently available antiretroviral drugs include:

 Nucleoside reverse transcriptase inhibitors (NRTIs), such as zidovudine (Retrovir, AZT), didanosine (Videx, ddI), stavudine (Zerit, d4T), abacavir (Ziagen, ABC), emtricitabine (Emtriva, FTC) and lamivudine (Epivir, 3TC) block HIV reproduction at the virus' "reverse transcriptase."
 Tenofovir (Viread) is a commonly prescribed drug in a related family (nucleotide reverse transcriptase inhibitors).
 There are many NRTI combination pills including lamivudine and zidovudine (called Combivir) and emtricitabine and tenofovir (called Truvada).

-Non-nucleoside reverse transcriptase inhibitors (NNRTIs), such as nevirapine (Viramune) and efavirenz (Sustiva) act on the same HIV reverse transcriptase that the NRTIs block, but at a different location.
+Non-nucleoside reverse transcriptase inhibitors (NNRTIs), such as efavirenz (Sustiva), nevirapine (Viramune) and rilpivirine (Edurant), act on the same HIV reverse transcriptase that the NRTIs block, but at a different location.

 Cell entrance blockers.
-A fusion inhibitor called enfuvirtide (Fuzeon) and a CCR5 co-receptor antagonist called maraviroc (Selzentry) are currently the only medications available that block HIV from getting inside the cell in the first place.
+A fusion inhibitor called enfuvirtide (Fuzeon) and a CCR5 co-receptor antagonist called maraviroc (Selzentry) block HIV from getting inside the cell in the first place.
 These medications block the virus at the cell surface.
 Enfuvirtide is only available in injectable form.

-Integrase inhibitor.
-Raltegravir (Isentress) is the only medication available today that blocks the "integration" of the virus' genetic material with the cell's genetic material.
+Integrase inhibitors.
+Dolutegravir (TIVICAY), elvitegravir (one of the drugs in STRIBILD) and raltegravir (Isentress) block the "integration" of the virus' genetic material with the cell's genetic material.
 This blocks HIV from reproducing inside the cell.